Donna Carey, LAc and Ellen F. Franklin, PhD

 Located at 8000 feet in a rural community in Northern New Mexico, we grow our own food and work to create models that support living sustainably.
-Our work with Acutonics, which is a form of integrative medicine rooted in Oriental Medicine, extends into the ways we grow food and eat appropriately for the seasons.
+Our work with Acutonics, which is a form of integrative medicine rooted in East Asian Medicine, extends into the ways we grow food and eat appropriately for the seasons.
 We draw from our knowledge of human physiology, our understanding of the meridians, planetary science, and sound vibration as well as an ever-present awareness of the Five Elements and the seasons.
 Living on 35 acres, we also feel a strong connection to the Earth.
 Our forested acres are adjacent to the Carson National Forest, offering us an intimate relationship to the forests, underground springs, and waters that make this high desert oasis feel particularly abundant.
 Our quarter acre pond is also a breeding ground and home to many migratory birds, including the majestic Blue Heron.
 On a deep cellular level we have direct daily experience of the capricious nature of Mother Earth, a powerful force that is represented within the Five Elemen

 The Earth and the Five Elements

 There are two related seasonal correspondences that link to the element of Earth – late summer, which here in the northern hemisphere is August transitioning to September, and Indian Summer, that period between September and October when the last warm, light-filled days give way to the cooler weather and a new textural awareness that takes us into autumn.
 There is a still-point when the lush and bountiful fruitsand vegetables are in their final harvest and we breathe in the lush scents of the season.